Last updated on May 11th, 2022

 When is the site open for application?

-Preliminary opening date is beginning of November 2019, and closing January 15 2019 @ 12:00 CET.
+Preliminary opening date is mid-November, and closing January 15 @ 12:00 CET.
 Please note these dates in your calendar!

 Which degrees do I receive on completion of the MUrCS programm?